gbmhunter/blog/content/electronics/components/ferrite-beads/_index.md

 ---
 author: "gbmhunter"
 date: 2013-09-19
+description: "Impedance graphs, schematic symbols, important datasheet parameters, uses, example circuits and more info on ferrite beads."
 draft: false
+images: [ "/electronics/components/ferrite-beads/ferrite-bead-schematic-symbol-ieee-315-slanted-rectangle.png" ]
+lastmod: 2021-01-22
-tags: [ "ferrite bead", "components", "schematic", "inductor", "impedance", "PCBs" ]
+tags: [ "ferrite bead", "components", "schematic", "inductor", "impedance", "PCBs", "filter", "high frequency" ]
 title: "Ferrite Beads"
 type: "page"
 ---

 ## Overview

 Ferrite beads (also called ferrite chips) are inductors which are used for filtering out high frequencies.
 To do this, they are designed to have a large resistance at high frequency (i.e. they are lossy).
-They absorb this high frequency energy and dissipate it as heat.

  The following graph shows the typical impedance of a ferrite bead across a range of frequencies.

 {{< img src="impedance-frequency-characteristics-graph-of-ferrite-beads.png" width="644px" caption="Graph showing the impedance-frequency characteristics of a range of ferrite beads."  >}}

+This high impedance at high frequency property of ferrite beads reduces noise via two mechanisms:

+1. Absorbs this high frequency noise and dissipate it as heat.
+1. Present a high impedance path for high frequency noise, forcing it to travel through other components.
+This is commonly achieved by making a pi-filter from a ferrite bead and two capacitors.

 The most basic ferrite bead is a piece of wire with encased in ferrite material, it is this ferrite material which is lossy at high frequencies.